-No matter which design tools is used, an intriguing question remains.
+An intriguing question remains.
 Should business students learn how to design databases according to the SDLC process?
-The current approach seems to be some sort of prototyping-a method of the Rapid Application Development (RAD) approach.
-The SDLC process is more methodical and better structured and, generally, prototyping requires a higher level of database expertise (Hoffer, at al., 2004, p.48).
+The current approach seems to be some sort of Prototyping-a method of the Rapid Application Development (RAD) approach.
+The SDLC process is more methodical and better structured and Prototyping requires a higher level of database expertise (Hoffer, at al., p.48).
 One would suppose that the SDLC process should be given more consideration especially in business curricula for at least two reasons.
-First, typically, at the learning time, the students are beginners.
+First, at the learning time, the students are typically beginners.
 Second, after graduation they are more likely to become domain rather than database experts and thus they may have more opportunities to participate in database design activities rather than in database application development duties.